 AirPods first came out in 2016, resulting in the removal of the headphone jack from the iPhone, A quite controversial decision.
 Although expensive, they gained popularity quickly and were a direct competitor of wired headphones.

-AirPods are basically a wireless version of Apple’s EarPods.
-Of course, with time, the AirPods received several updates, and new models were rolled out i.e., AirPods Max, and Airpods Pro.
+AirPods are the wireless version of Apple’s EarPods.
+Over time, they have received updates and new models have been introduced, such as the AirPods Max and AirPods Pro.

 AirPods provided relief from the incredibly annoying aspects of wired headphones.
 But they had several different cons of their own.
 But still, they were widely appreciated and bought by consumers.

 In this article, I’ll discuss the reason behind the fast drainage of AirPods batteries and how you can extend their battery life.

 The table below shows an overview of the ways you can extend the battery life of your AirPods:

 |Reduce the volume.||If your AirPods are about to die, try turning down the volume and see if that works.|

 |Keep your AirPods from being too hot or too cold.||One less well-known element that kills lithium-ion batteries is temperature.
 Extreme temperatures may hasten the battery loss of AirPods.|